Diyckstra/terraform-provider-deyckstra/website/docs/r/eks_cluster.md

 * `kubernetes_network_config` - (Optional) Configuration block with kubernetes network configuration for the cluster.
 Detailed below.
 If removed, Terraform will only perform drift detection if a configuration value is provided.
 * `legacy_cluster_params` - (Optional) The parameters for fine-tuning the Kubernetes cluster.
   The structure of this block is [described below](#legacy_cluster_params).
-* `tags` - (Optional) Key-value map of resource tags.
-If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Map of tags to assign to the resource.
+If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.

 ### vpc_config Arguments